iSPIRT/ppl/badal/dsl/README.md

 A state has the following important properties:

-- method: `hash() -> StateHash` returns a collision-resistant hash and preimage resistant hash of the contents of the state
+- method: `hash() -> StateHash` returns a hash of the contents of the state
+  - The hash function used will be collision resistant, preimage resistant, and second preimage resistant
 - TODO: we need a mechanism to ensure that no two states can result in the same `StateHash`.
 Because of the properties of the hash function this can only happen if all the values of the attributes in the state